mazen103501/nextjs-blog/README.md

 **Note:** This app is deployed, so you don't have to run it locally.
-You can access it [here](https://nextjs-blog-bay-one-10.vercel.app/).
+You can access it [here](https://nextjs-blog-bay-one-10.vercel.app/). and i k

+**Note:**  For the sake of simplicity in running the project locally, the Firebase configuration is currently stored in the config file.
+However, it is recommended to move these sensitive details to environment variables for enhanced security and flexibility.

 ## Overview
 This document outlines the architecture of a blogging platform built with Next.js, Firebase, and Chakra UI.
 The platform allows users to create, read, update, and delete blog posts.
 It includes user authentication and post management.